 At the end of the trail, you can stop to relax and look down at some nesting birds.
 If you’re lucky you may see some sea turtles, sea lions or other animals swimming in the water below too.

 A popular place for surfing (suitable for beginners) Punta Carola, is easily reached by a trail from the interpretation center.
 It’s a great spot to relax, snorkel, and watch the Galapagos sunset with sea lions and blue-footed boobies.
+Along the same path, you can stop off at Las Tijeretas (Frigate Bird Hill) to see nesting Frigates, as well as fine views across the whole island.

 A bit farther away from town, reached by bike or taxi, you will find Puerto Chino, a favorite haunt of locals.
 The trail to get there is through prickly pear cactus where warblers, mockingbirds, and finches are easily spotted.
 The secluded bay beach is home to sea lions, and there is a trail that takes you to higher ground where blue-footed boobies and sometimes tortoises meander.